Joe Iconis: 2015–present: Be More Chill and beyond

 Iconis wrote the book, music, and lyrics for Love in Hate Nation, which made its professional world premiere in 2019 at the Two River Theater in Red Bank, New Jersey after a developmental performance at Penn State University in 2017 as part of their new musicals program.
 Previews began on November 9, 2019.
 The show opened on November 15, 2019, and closed on December 1, 2019.
 It was directed by John Simpkins.
 Love in Hate Nation is a 1960s-set rock romance between two girls in a juvenile hall.
 The cast recording of Love in Hate Nation was released on February 11, 2022.
 It includes B-sides "Jezebel" and an alternate version of "Masochist" by The Smith Twins.

 Iconis developed The Untitled Unauthorized Hunter S. Thompson Musical about Hunter S. Thompson for the La Jolla Playhouse with playwright Gregory S. Moss.
+A second production ran in summer 2025 at Signature Theatre in Arlington, VA, and received positive reviews.

 With Rob Rokicki, he developed a jukebox musical called Punk Rock Girl, featuring songs written or made famous by such female musicians or female-fronted bands as Avril Lavigne, Pink, Pat Benatar, and Blondie.
 The world premiere date for Punk Rock Girl was set for September 10, 2020, at the Argyle Theatre, before being delayed due to the COVID-19 pandemic.
 Punk Rock Girl officially opened on January 20, 2022 at the Argyle in Babylon Village, New York.
 The show is named after a song by The Dead Milkmen and contains several references to Iconis' previous works.
 Iconis often jokes with the press that jukebox musicals are putting him out of business, but he agreed to create one because he saw the potential to create characters that high school students would relate to.
 He wrote one original composition for the musical called "Music and Math".